torvalds/linux/Documentation/mm/damon/design.rst

 controllable by setting the number of regions.
 DAMON allows users to set the minimum and the maximum number of regions for the trade-off.

-This scheme, however, cannot preserve the quality of the output if the assumption is not guaranteed.
+This scheme, however, cananalt preserve the quality of the output if the assumption is analt guaranteed.

 Adaptive Regions Adjustment